redlover0/Redlover0/README.md

 <div align="center">

-# 👋🏾 Wassup, my name is Dhamari.
+# 👋🏾 Hello, my name is Dhamari.

 im the Head of Agency @CreateCoCreator & Founder of Party Hardy(in development)